oliverzick/Delizious-Toolkit/README.md

 ```

 ## Decision trees
 Making decisions that goes beyond a boolean result provided by [matching of values](#matching-of-values) is where [decision trees](https://en.wikipedia.org/wiki/Decision_tree) come into the game.
-This library provides an implementation of a generic decision tree that supports composition, decision and result nodes.
-You can specify both the decision trees context that is used to make decision and the result it provides.
+This library provides an implementation of a generic `DecisionTree` that supports `Composition`, `Decision` and `Result` nodes.
+You can specify both the decision trees context that is used to make decisions and the result it provides.
 Decisions are specified by matches using a given context.

 ### Sample
 ```csharp